sachajw/task-B/README.md

 # task-B
-Using a simple micro web framework, expose the functionality of the bubble sort algorythm using HTTP and JSON.
+Using a simple micro web framework, expose the functionality of the bubble sort algorithm using HTTP and JSON.